tfpk/macrokata/exercises/10_macros_calling_macros/README.md

-When forwarding a matched fragment to another macro-by-example, matchers in the second macro will be passed an [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree) of the fragment type, which cannot matched on except as a fragment of that type.
+When forwarding a matched fragment to another macro-by-example, matchers in the second macro will be passed an [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree) of the fragment type, which cannot be matched on except as a fragment of that type.
 The second macro can't use literal tokens to match the fragments in the matcher, only a fragment specifier of the same type.
 The `ident`, `lifetime`, and `tt` fragment types are an exception, and *can* be matched by literal tokens.
 The following illustrates